ioccc-src/winner/bugs.md

 Entries with this status have one or more bugs that need to be fixed.
 Are you able to fix it?
 We welcome your help!

+An important point to note is that there is a very fine line when fixing bugs where it might sometimes border on tampering with the program.
+And after all, these are not meant to be maintainable or even good programming style!
+Use careful judgement when fixing bugs please!

 ## STATUS: possible bug (possibly depending on system) - please help test and if necessary fix